tobu-wr/Iris/README.md

 Iris is a WIP GameBoy Advance emulator (and maybe DS in the future).
 I wanted to emulate the GameBoy Advance and needed a project as a playground to learn the C# language so I started this.

-## Features
+## TODOLIST

+### GBA

+- Waitstates
+- BIOS function timings
-- Complete ARMv4T emulation
+- Sprites

+### NDS

+- Missing ARMv5TE instructions
+- Pass ARMWrestler test ROM
-- TBD
+- ARM946E-S instruction timings

 ## Tested games